VDBWRAIR/subsamplebam/README.md

 Here are some quick comparisons:

-## The original sample looks like this
+## Original Sample

+Here you can see that the read depth can vary drastically which may not be desired.
+There are some pretty massive peaks of coverage which drop off terribly.

 ![original](/images/original.png)

 ## Using samtools to get a subsample

 Here we have a bam file called 8457 which has over 5 million reads in it.
-I picked 1.02 to try and get about 100k of those reads
+I picked 1.02 to try and get about 100k of those reads and see what the coverage looks like after.

 ```
 $> samtools view -hb -s 1.02 8457.bam > smaller.bam; samtools index smaller.bam
 ```

+Here you can see that the peaks are not as drastic, but we also end up losing those low coverage regions as they get subsampled as well.
+Essentially, you just have the same issue on a smaller scale.

 ![samtools](/images/samtools.png)

-## Using subsamplebam.py
+## Using subsamplebam

+With subsamplebam you can specify your ``--subsample`` wanted depth and it will grab that many random reads from each position on the genome which creates a more uniform coverage.

 ```
 $> samtools view -H 8457.bam